Marco-Congedo/FourierAnalysis.jl/docs/src/tapers.md

 the Riesz window is similar to window known as the 'cosine' window.

-The design of tapering windows implies a trade-off between the *equivalent noise bandwidth* (enb), the energy of the *first sidelobe* (fsl) and the rate of *sidelobe falloff* (slf).
-The characteristics of the implemented tapering windows are reported in the following table:
+The design of tapering windows implies a trade-off between the *equivalent noise bandwidth* (enb) the energy of the *first sidelobe* (fsl) and the rate of *sidelobe falloff* (slf).
+The characteristics of tapering windows are reported in the following table:

 |    window   | notable points   |enb(bins)|fsl(dB)| slf(dB/octave) |
 |:-----------:|:----------------:|:-------:|:-----:|:--------------:|